 - The presence of a therapy dog can relax you, help you with focus, and offer unconditional comfort that you'll find gently healing.
 It’s what they’re trained to do!

 - Interacting with one of our therapy dogs can lower cortisol (the "stress hormone") and help you feel more secure, empathetic, and connected.

 - Yes, simply having a trained therapy dog in the room has many benefits and can give you some extra relief from your anxiety, stress, depression or loneliness during your session.

 Having a dog in your session is called Animal Assisted Therapy and it’s not just a light-hearted treat for you.
 It’s a therapeutic intervention in which the animal is incorporated as an integral aspect of your treatment.
 Molly and any of our part-time dogs are considered co-therapists and aren’t dependent on any specific theory or therapeutic modality.
 They can be integrated into any therapy session.

-Molly is a Labernese, which is a mix between a Labrador Retriever and a Bernese Mountain dog.
-When she’s not busy training to become a certified Therapy Dog, she spends much of her time at our office, greeting and comforting clients.
+Molly is a Labernese, which is a mix between a Labrador retriever and a Bernese mountain dog.
+Molly spends much of her time at Building Bridges, greeting and comforting clients.

-Since October 2018, Molly has been training to become a Therapy Dog with her owner, Vanessa Fahie, and Sally Young, a certified dog trainer.
+Molly is a Certified Therapy Dog who continues to complete regular training and evaluations with her owner, Vanessa Fahie, and Sally Young, a certified dog trainer.